Blue Palm Environmental

 • Failure to implement the approved plans

-• Failure to maintain, repair or replace BMPs when they are damaged or proven inadequate
+• Failure to maintain, repair, or replace BMPs when they are damaged or proven inadequate

 Our inspectors will utilize a systematic approach to evaluating BMPs to ensure that we are providing you with referenced and justified recommendations.
 We feel it is our job to know the requirements and be able to discern between what is being asked of you and what is actually required per the approved codes, regulations, and ordinances that govern your project.